Bridgwater railway station: History

-The railway arrived at Bridgwater on 14 June 1841 when the Bristol and Exeter Railway opened its line.
-This was the terminus of the line for a year while the Somerset Bridge was constructed over the River Parrett; the line was extended to Taunton on 1 June 1842.
+The railway arrived at Bridgwater on 14 June 1841 when the Bristol and Exeter Railway opened the first section of its line from Bristol.
+Bridgwater was the terminus of the line for a year while the Somerset Bridge was constructed over the River Parrett on the outskirts of the town; the line was extended to on 1 June 1842.

 During the period that the station was a terminus it became a focus for horse-drawn coaches that met the trains and carried their passengers onwards.
 An accident happened when one of these was overturned on the level crossing that was situated at the south end of the platforms, although the only serious injury was a bystander who broke an ankle – the coach driver and passengers were largely unscathed.
-A hotel was built just outside the station entrance which has since been demolished, but the houses provided for the company's staff can still be seen.
+A hotel was built just outside the station entrance which has since been demolished, but the houses provided for the company's staff can still be seen opposite the station.

-The Bristol and Exeter Railway was initially operated by the Great Western Railway but from 1 May 1849 the company operated its own trains.
+The Bristol and Exeter Railway was initially operated by the Great Western Railway (GWR) but from 1 May 1849 the company operated its own trains.
 Coke ovens, to provide fuel for the locomotives, and workshops to build and maintain the carriages and wagons, were built to the west of the line between Bridgwater station and the river – this is the nearest station to the halfway point on the line.
-They closed following a fire on 25 August 1947, although by this time they were only repairing wagon sheets (i.e. canvas covers).
-Other local industries linked with the railway were John Browne's Brick and Tile Works, which were owned by a director of the railway and supplied materials to the Great Western and associated companies; and George Hennet's iron works (later Bridgwater Engineering Company) which made track, signals and wagons for several different companies including atmospheric railway pipes for the South Devon Railway Company.
+They closed following a fire on 25 August 1947, although by this time they were only repairing wagon sheets (that is, canvas covers for wagons).

+Bridgwater Corporation opened a branch line from the station goods yard to the town's East Quay in 1845.
+It was later sold to the railway company and in 1871 was extended across the river.
+As well as serving the quays, industries along the branch included a pottery and a brewery.
+The extension served Sully's coal yard which brought coal into the town by ship and distributed it by canal and railway.
+Bridgwater was also the home of George Hennet's iron works (later Bridgwater Engineering Company) which made track, signals and wagons for several different companies including atmospheric railway pipes for the South Devon Railway Company.